 Course: Year:

-Stage 4; RoSA; Preliminary HSC; HSC
+Stage 4; RoSA; Pro eliminary HSC; HSC

 Area/s of study: Task Number:

 Date Issued: Date Due:

 Mark out of: Weighting:

 Task Type:

-Eg Assignment (rese earch and investigation), oral presentation, fieldwork/excursion report, examination.
+Eg Assignment (research and investigation)), oral presentation, fieldwork/excursion report, examination.

-Task Descriptio n :
+Task Description:

-Clear and explicit information about the task including instructions/directions about how to complete the task.
+Clear and explicit information about the task k including instructions/directions about how to complete the task.

 Outcomes being assessed by this task:

 Specific submission instructions:

-E.g. When and where the task is to be submitted, to whom the task is to be submitted, specific presentation requirements.
+E a When and where the task is to be subr mitted to whom the task is to be submitted specific presentation